-Parallel computing platforms provide good performance for streaming applications within a limited power budget.
-However, these platforms can be difficult to program.
-Moreover, when the size of the computing platform target changes, users must manually reallocate resources and parallelism.
+Parallel computing platforms with a high degree of parallelism provide good performance for streaming applications within a limited power budget.
+However, these platforms can be difficult to program because the tools they use rely upon explicit identification and management of parallelism and resources.
+Moreover, when the size of the computing platform target changes, users must manually reallocate resources and parallelism to match what is available in the new target.
 This thesis provides a framework to retarget applications described by a Streaming Task Graph (STG) for implementation on different platforms, where the framework can automatically scale the solution size to fit available resource or performance targets.

 First, we explore automated space/time scaling for STGs targeting a pipelined coarse-grained architecture.
 We produce a tool that analyzes the degrees of parallelism in a general stream application and finds possible bottlenecks.
-We introduce possible optimization strategies for STGs, and two algorithmic approaches: a classical approach based upon Integer Linear Programming (ILP), and a novel heuristic approach which introduces a new optimization and produces better results (using 30% less area) with a shorter run-time.
+We introduce possible optimization strategies for STGs, and two algorithmic approaches for mapping these to the underlying architecture: a classical approach based upon Integer Linear Programming (ILP), and a novel heuristic approach that produces better results with a shorter run-time.
+The heuristic can achieve the same throughput targets with 30% less area compared to the ILP approach.

-Second, we explore automated space/time scaling for STGs targeting a finegrained architecture (Field-Programmable Gate Array (FPGA)).
-We propose a framework on top of a commercial High-Level Synthesis (HLS) tool which adds the ability to automatically meet a defined area budget or target throughput.
-Within the framework, we use similar ILP and heuristic approaches.
-The heuristic automatically achieves over 95% of the target area budget on average while improving throughput over the ILP.
-It can also meet the same throughput targets as the ILP while saving 19% area.
+Second, we explore automated space/time scaling for STGs targeting a fine-grained architecture (Field-Programmable Gate Array (FPGA)).
+We propose a framework on top of a commercial High-Level Synthesis (HLS) tool which adds the ability to automatically meet a defined area budget or throughput target.
+Within the framework, we use similar ILP and heuristic approaches to find the best space/time trade-off.
+The heuristic uses an average of over 95% of the target area budget while improving throughput over the ILP.
+It can also meet the same throughput targets as the ILP while saving 19% area on average.
+The proposed system also saves up to 30% of the area cost compared to manually written implementations.

-Third, we investigate automated space/time scaling of STGs in a hybrid architecture consisting of a Soft Vector Processor (SVP) and select custom instructions.
+Third, we investigate the potential for automated space/time scaling of STGs in a hybrid architecture consisting of a Soft Vector Processor (SVP) and select custom instructions.
 To achieve higher performance, we investigate using dynamic Partial Reconfiguration (PR) by time-sharing the FPGA resources.
-The performance results achieve speedups far beyond what a plain SVP can accomplish: an 8-lane SVP achieves a speedup of 5.3 on the Canny-blur application, whereas the PR version is another 3.5 times faster, with a net speedup of 18.5 over the ARM Cortex A9 processor.
-By increasing the dynamic PR rate beyond what is available today, we also show that a further 5.7 times speedup can be achieved (105.9x speedup versus the Cortex A9).
+The performance results achieve speedups far beyond what a plain SVP can accomplish: an 8-lane SVP achieves a speedup of 5.3 on the Canny-blur application, whereas the PR version is another 3.5 times faster, with a net speedup of 18.5 over the baseline ARM Cortex A9 processor.
+By increasing the dynamic PR rate beyond what is available today, we also show that a further 5.7 times speedup can be achieved with an overall speedup of 106 times versus the Cortex A9.